thestoicanas/hello-world-in-a-different-manner/README.md

 # hello-world using string and time delays manipulation

-This Programme uses string and time manipulation to print the hello world
+# This Programme uses string and time manipulation to print the hello world

+import string
+import time

 text = 'Hello world'  # printable text temp = ''           # builds the string character by character